sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkara-yogabhAShyavivaraNam_prathamaH_bhAgaH.md

  Objection— But there is no result.[^616]

+[^616]: "4From such texts as 'He is to be meditated on', etc., the opponents say no result can accrue."

  Answer—That is not so, for such statements like 'He attains all worlds and all desires who has sought to know the Self and has realized it[^617]'have been uttered, keeping the result in view.

-[^616]: "4From such texts as 'He is to be meditated on', etc., the opponents say no result can accrue."

 [^617]: "Chānd.
 Up., VIII.7.1."

  Objection—But these are all simply praises and are supplementary to the injunctions advocating devotion.

  Answer —That is not so, there can be no praise through describing something nonexisting.
-The statement ['Vāyu is the swiftest god'](#) cannot mean that Vāyu is not the swiftest.
+The statement 'Vāyu is the swiftest god'[^1282] cannot mean that Vāyu is not the swiftest.

+[^1282]: #

  Objection—There can be praise through referring to something not existing in some places.